ekaminetzucsd/cse-15l-lab-report/lab-report-5-week-10.md

 A simple fix for the professor's bug is adding the lines

 ```
-if(nextOpenBracket != 0 && markdownParse.charAt(nextOpenBracket - 1) == '!') {
+if(nextOpenBracket > 0 && markdownParse.charAt(nextOpenBracket - 1) == '!') {
 	currentIndex = nextOpenBracket + 1;
 	continue;
 }
 ```

 immediately after the line that defines `nextOpenBracket` (which appears to be line 57).
 This would immediately start searching for a new link pattern after `nextOpenBracket` if it detected that the current link pattern might be an image.
-It checks whether `nextOpenBracket` is `0` to avoid an `IndexOutOfBoundsException` if the first character of a file is an opening bracket.
+It checks whether `nextOpenBracket` is greater than `0` to avoid an `IndexOutOfBoundsException` if the first character of a file is an opening bracket or if the file contains no opening brackets.